Q: I have never seen a therapist before, what can I expect?

 A: People seek out therapy to help them through a wide range of life circumstances.
-Events like changing jobs, moving to a new city, adjusting to a new relationship, figuring out how to cope with a breakup, stress in dealing with difficult relationships with family or friends, all of these things are examples of reasons to seek out therapy.
+Events like changing jobs, moving to a new city, coming out, adjusting to a new relationship, figuring out how to cope with a breakup, stress in dealing with difficult relationships with family or friends, all of these things are examples of reasons to seek out therapy.
 After you try your usual ways of coping, and you see that it isn’t enough and the problem is still affecting your life in a negative way, it is a good idea to consult with a therapist for an objective perspective and extra support.

 Q: How do I schedule my first appointment?